 At long last, signs are emerging that the challenges and opportunities associated with maximizing IP assets are starting to firmly appear on the board agenda.
 In a market where companies are continuously seeking competitive advantage fuelled by innovation, this trend is only likely to continue… and the stakes will continue to rise.

-Recently released research (the 2019 Intangible Assets Financial Statement Impact Comparison Report) from professional services firm Aon and the Ponemon Institute, a research organisation specialising in data protection and IT, has found that 81 per cent of organisations identify IP in their top 10 risks, even though only 16 per cent of such IP assets are covered by insurance.
+Recently released research (the 2019 Intangible Assets Financial Statement Impact Comparison Report) from professional services firm Aon and the Ponemon Institute, a research organization specializing in data protection and IT, has found that 81 per cent of organizations identify IP in their top 10 risks, even though only 16 per cent of such IP assets are covered by insurance.

 Indeed, whereas so-called tangible assets – property, plant and equipment (PP&E), for example – can have their financial value easily assessed, calculating such valuations for IP assets is a more complex process.
 The end result is that tangible assets can be more readily exploited in strategic decision-making – despite the fact that that Aon and the Ponemon Institute’s research demonstrates that the average potential loss to certain intangible assets is considerably higher than it is for losses to PP&E assets ($1.08 billion and $795 million respectively).

 This is not to say that companies are blind to the strategic value of their IP assets of course, whether they be patents, trade marks, copyrights or trade secrets.
 The data shows that the four-year period between 2015 and 2019 saw a 33 per cent increase in the protection of potential loss of IP or information assets versus a nine per cent increase for PP&E assets.
 Organizations are clearly beginning to recognize the value of IP and the importance of protecting IP assets against threats that may exist.